 Seven varying perspectives may seem like a lot, and it is, but think about how we hear everything all the time.
 Your neighbor’s lawn mower?
 You can’t see it, but you sure know that it’s encroaching on the west side of your property line.
 That squeaky fan above you?
 You probably know just by hearing it that it’s two feet to your right and four feet above you.
 And that’s how Dolby Atmos works.

 Instead of being confined to a certain number of channels, Dolby Atmos creates an atmosphere of sound that blankets you for a more realistic and immersive experience.
 The example given on Dolby’s website is a helicopter taking off.
 Rather than perceiving the sound as being behind you and then in front of you as it moves on screen, Atmos carries the sound above your head too.
 This places you in the scene, as opposed to being a passive observer of the scene.
-If you have money to burn and want a great example of the full Dolby Atmos, home theater experience, check out he LG SK10Y.
-We awarded it Best of CES 2018.

 Learn more about Dolby Atmos